Map of Bhutan

 Bhutan occupies an area of 38,394 square kilometers (14,824 sq mi).
 It’s one of the smaller countries tucked away in Southern Asia, similar in size to Taiwan.
-Bhutan preserves 60% of its land as forested area.
+Bhutan preserves 60% of its land as a forested area.
 Currently, forests cover over 70% of Bhutan, which makes it one of the most heavily forested countries today.
-It’s the combination of its unscathed nature and mountainous terrain which help plot out its national parks and wildlife sanctuaries.
+It’s the combination of its unscathed nature and mountainous terrain which helps plot out its national parks and wildlife sanctuaries.
 When you mix this with Bhutan’s ancient ruins and temples, the country is a hidden gem for tourism.

 Bhutan Physical Map

 The terrain of Bhutan is mostly a dramatic landscape of mountains with some valleys and savanna.
 The general trend is that it’s mountainous in the northern and western regions.
 Then, it flattens out to the southeast.
 The most notable geographic feature is the Great Himalayas Range which dominates the north.
 Whereas, the Lesser Himalayas and the Black Mountains lie in the west and central regions.
 Gangkar Puensum is the highest point in Bhutan reaching 7,570 meters (24,836 ft) in height.
 This mountain peak straddles the border between Bhutan and China, along the northern edge of the country.